uday-varun/visualization-and-Knit-word-document/README.md

-# visualization-in-R - IPL dataset
+# visualization and knit word document using R-Markdown

 ---
 title: "ANALYSIS ON IPL MATCH RESULTS DATASET"